 The AGM notice includes explanatory notes that clearly explain the nature of the AGM business and the resolutions to be put to shareholders.
-Resolutions considered at Platinum's AGMs are generally decided by a poll rather than a show of hands.
+Resolutions considered at Platinum's AGMs are decided by a poll rather than a show of hands.

 AGM voting results are lodged with the ASX as soon as practicable after the AGM and published on the Platinum website.
-Platinum also makes a transcript of the AGM available on its website once it becomes available.
+Platinum also makes a recording of the AGM available on its website once it becomes available.

-The 2023 AGM will be held as a 'hybrid' meeting which will enable shareholders to attend either physically or virtually.
+The 2024 AGM will be held as a 'hybrid' meeting which will enable shareholders to attend either physically or virtually.
 Shareholders who are unable to attend the AGM, either in person or virtually, are encouraged to appoint a proxy in advance of the meeting.

-Details of the AGM including the notice of meeting will also be placed on Platinum's website under the 'Dividend, AGM & Briefings' tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+Details of the AGM including the notice of meeting will also be placed on Platinum's website at www.platinum.com.au/ptm-shareholder